History and Charitable Trust

 The Centre was founded in 1986/87 under the terms of a charitable trust, to promote healing from an integrative perspective, valuing the whole person – mind, body and spirit.
 From possibly as early as the mid-1970’s, the concept of a medical centre, that would embody Christian belief and practice, with excellence in professional training and experience, was nurtured by a number of members of the Spreydon Baptist Church, Christchurch.
 Dr’s Brian Broom, John Smalley, and then pastor, Murray Winn, had met at Spreydon during that period, and worked together in various ways, to offer pastoral care, short courses and training programmes for lay people.
 Amongst an extensive list, listening skills courses, marriage enrichment weekends, and a pastoral counselling ministry were all developed and offered during that time.

 By mid-1986, it became clear that a viable, full-time professional collaboration between these three, probably independent of Spreydon Baptist, but endorsed by that Congregation, was indeed possible, and planning began in earnest to achieve this.
 By November of that year, Brian and Murray began working together, to offer assessments and counselling from a soon-to-be-demolished cottage (‘The Green House’), adjacent to the Spreydon Church.
-A group of counsellor trainees were selected, and an apprentice-style internship begun from this building in February 1987.
+A group of counsellor trainees were selected, and an apprentice-style internship begun from that building in February 1987.

 Ongoing discussions with the leadership of the church confirmed that this venture would proceed on an independent course, and so in early 1987, a Registered Charitable Trust, The Spreydon Health and Family Trust was formed, providing the legal entity through which the property presently occupied by the Centre, was purchased in June of that year.